pschool-in/curriculum/content/grammar/right-word_2.md

 Sujatha *can* draw well.
 I wish I *could* fly like a bird!
 Anita *can* surely excel in the Board Exams!
-Where *can* the dog be hiding?
+Where *could* the dog be hiding?
-*Could* you give this bag to your mother?
+*Can* you give this bag to your mother?

+Saran *can* swim like a fish.
+Raju *could* speak several languages.
+You *can* borrow my pen if you like.
+When I entered the room, I *could* hear something scratching.
+You *can* use my umbrella, I don't need it right now.
+*could* you please do me a favour?

 ```

 ## than vs then

 ```
 He can run faster *than* I can.
-First buy bread and butter *then* eat.
+First buy bread and butter *then* eat them.
 Nothing worse *than* a familiar enemy.
 First think, and *then* speak.
 Peter is smarter *than* Mathew.

+He can play tennis better *than* John.
+Let's study first and *then* go for a jog.
+Art class is easier *than* maths for me.
+Study hard for the test and *then* pass it.
+If you give me your hat, *then* I will tell you my secret.
 ```

 ## better vs best